No Pressure In Radiator Hose: 5 Causes and Solutions

 Faulty Water Pump

 You will know something is wrong if there are leaks around the water pump.
-Even if there are no leaks, look for dirt buildup in that area.
+If there are no leaks, look for dirt buildup in that area.
 A bad water pump usually results in rust, increased temperature, and a buzzing sound.

 Why does the radiator hose swell?